 Isaiah 43:1: "I have called you by name; you are mine."
 Ephesians: 1:4: "He chose us in him before the foundation of the world."
-In Philippians 3:12: "Christ Jesus has made me His own."
+In Philippians 3:12: "Christ Jesus has made me his own."

 This happens when he comes to us and receives us in Baptism.
-This is why we remember Romans 6:5: "If we have been united with him in a death like his (referring to baptism), we shall certainly be united with him in a resurrection like his."
-(The Greek idiom requires the word "certainly.")
+This is why we remember Romans 6:5: "If we have been united with him in a death like his (referring to Baptism), we shall certainly be united with him in a resurrection like his."
+(As we note often, the Greek idiom requires the word "certainly.")